mo-gill/CDDS-CMIP7-mappings/README.md

   **[ocnBgchem](https://github.com/UKNCSP/CDDS-CMIP7-mappings/blob/main/data/ocnBgchem_mappings.csv)**
   **[seaIce](https://github.com/UKNCSP/CDDS-CMIP7-mappings/blob/main/data/seaIce_mappings.csv)**

+Note that there are separate files for variables which were present in CMIP6 and those that appear to be new in the [data subdirectory](https://github.com/UKNCSP/CDDS-CMIP7-mappings/blob/main/data/).

 Automatic processes (github actions) regenerate these files as issues are added or updated (see [here](https://github.com/UKNCSP/CDDS-CMIP7-mappings/actions/workflows/update_data_csv_json.yml)).

 ## Prerequisites for the Review process